Dr Mark Simpson

 Lecturer in Law

 - School of Law

 - Magee campus

 - +44 28 7167 5033

-Mark Simpson joined the School of Law at Ulster University as PhD candidate in 2012, commencing a lecturership and becoming a member of the Transitional Justice Institute in 2016.
-He is currently Course Director of the single honours Law programme on the Magee campus.
+Mark Simpson joined the School of Law at Ulster University as PhD candidate in 2012.
+Since 2016 he has been a Lecturer in Law and Course Director of LLB programmes at the Magee campus.

 Mark Simpson, Transitional Justice Research Institute, talks about his research into how devolved regions respond to UK Government social security reforms.

 Showing 1 to 10 of 14 publications